Carrots Are Orange

 What is Sensory Processing Disorder?

 “Sensory processing refers to the way the nervous system receives messages from the senses and turns them into responses.
 For those with Sensory Processing Disorder, sensory information goes into the brain but does not get organized into appropriate responses.
 Those with SPD perceive and/or respond to sensory information differently than most other people.
-Unlike people who have impaired sight or hearing, those with Sensory Processing Disorder do detect the sensory information; however, the sensory information gets “mixed up” in their brain and therefore the responses are inappropriate in the context in which they find themselves.” {Source: STAR Institute}
+Unlike people who have impaired sight or hearing, those with SPD do detect the sensory information; however, the sensory information gets “mixed up” in their brain and therefore the responses are inappropriate in the context in which they find themselves.” {Source: STAR Institute}

 So, as you can imagine, most children fall into this sensory processing bucket at some point on the spectrum